MiloBuwalda/uva-prog-c/20 Lectures/000 Week 0/10 Friday.md

 number generator.
 The effect of this pseudorandom number generator on our program is that the cat will meow approximately half the time we click the green flag.

 * If we want our cat to meow multiple times, we can certainly just duplicate the statements however many times we want.
 But this would be very tedious to drag the puzzles pieces over and over again.
 Instead, we can use loops when we wish to repeat a statement.
-In Hai6.sb, we implement a loop which causes the cat to meow indefinitely.
+In `Hai6.sb`, we implement a loop which causes the cat to meow indefinitely.
 Infinite loops aren’t necessarily bad: consider the case of a spellchecker in a word-processing program that constantly checks for words you have typed.

-* In Hai7.sb, we combine a loop and a condition so that the cat will meow only if the mouse pointer is touching it or, in other words, if we are petting it.
+* In `Hai7.sb`, we combine a loop and a condition so that the cat will meow only if the mouse pointer is touching it or, in other words, if we are petting it.
 In Hai8.sb, we add an extra condition so that the cat will meow indefinitely, but will roar if we touch it with the mouse pointer.

-* Variables are another useful programming construct.
+* *Variables* are another useful programming construct.
 They allow us to store information about the state of a program.
 For example, in the case of the peanut butter and jelly algorithm, we might have defined a variable slices_of_bread_left.

-* Arrays are essentially collections of related variables.
+* *Arrays* are essentially collections of related variables.
 In the game FruitcraftRPG.sb, for example, an array is used to store the different types of fruit which have been collected.
 An array is one of many different types of data structures which are essentially buckets in which we can store information of interest to our program.

-* Now is a good time to introduce the concept of threads.
-This is a fairly complicated concept which doesn’t usually get introduced in the first week 8
+* Now is a good time to introduce the concept of *threads*.
+This is a fairly complicated concept which doesn’t usually get introduced in the first week of a computer science course, let alone in the first semester of computer science training.
-Computer Science 50
-Fall 2011
-Scribe Notes
-Week 0 Friday: September 2, 2011
-Andrew Sellergren
-of a computer science course, let alone in the first semester of computer science training.
 However, let’s Scratch the surface of a threading discus- sion.2 In the context of your computer, threads are what allow you to have multiple software applications open at once.
 Your computer isn’t ac- tually doing multiple things at once; rather, it’s switching back and forth between tasks faster than you can perceive.

 * Threading refers to the notion of multiple threads of code executing si- multaneously.
 In Move1.sb, we have a simple animation of a duck moving back and forth across the screen, screaming and turning around every time it touches the edge.
 This is a single thread.
 In Move2.sb, we achieve “multithreading,” at least in appearance.
 In terms of programming, we have two different scripts associated with two different sprites, a cat and a bird.
 For the cat, we begin by placing him in a given spot on the stage and orienting him in a random direction.
 Then we begin a loop whereby if he touches the bird, then the game ends; otherwise, orient toward the bird and advance one step.
 For the bird, we again place and orient him and then move him around the stage three steps at a time.
 Effectively, then, the cat is chasing the bird until he catches him.

 * Events are another method of communicating between sprites.
 Marco.sb leverages events to play the game of Marco Polo.
 Thus far, our sprites haven’t really been communicating with each other.
 But in this game of Marco Polo, one sprite is saying “Marco,” and the other is listening for him to say it so that she can say “Polo” in response.
 The second sprite is listening for the event which the first sprite broadcasts.

 * Scratch also offers sensor boards which take user input in the form of sound, light, and movement, as required by the Hacker Edition of Problem Set 0.

 * Check out Scratch Scratch Revolution and Raining Men for more examples of what you can do with Scratch!